Nar Phu Valley Trekking-18 Days

 When choosing a travel insurance policy, study the terms and conditions thoroughly and ensure that the policy covers the activities you intend to do during your journey.
 It's also essential to disclose any pre-existing medical conditions and make sure they're protected by the insurance.

-Washing, Toilet and Accommodation facilities at the trekking trail of Nar Phu
+Washing, Toilet, and Accommodation facilities at the trekking trail of Nar Phu

-• Washing and Toilets: Teahouses provide basic services such as common toilets and laundry facilities during the 21-day Nar Phu Valley Trekking.
+• Washing and Toilets: Teahouses provide basic services such as common toilets and laundry facilities during the 18-day Nar Phu Valley Trekking.
 The quantity and level of these amenities may differ from one teahouse to the next.

 Squat bathrooms, which are common in Nepal, are to be expected, and toilet paper may not be supplied.
-As a result, bringing your own toilet paper or damp wipes is always better idea.
+As a result, bringing your own toilet paper or damp wipes is alwaysa better idea.
 There may also be a common washing space with a bucket and jug for rinsing in the teahouses.
 Hot water may be provided for an extra fee.

 • Accommodation: During the trek, you will remain in teahouses, which are simple lodges operated by local families.
 Basic comforts such as a bed, blankets, and cushions are provided in the teahouses.
 To keep toasty at night, bring a sleeping bag liner or a heated sleeping bag with you.
-Trekking Planner Nepal facilitates you with pre booking of the accommodation as lodges may be get full during the peak season.
+Trekking Planner Nepal facilitates you with pre-booking of the accommodation as lodges may be full during the peak season.

 The teahouses also have a communal dining area where you can eat and socialize with other trekkers.
 Meals are typically basic and comprise of rice, dal (lentil soup), veggies, or beef.
 Snacks and beverages such as tea, coffee, and soft drinks are also available.